L to R: Peter (in white), Davy, Mike and Micky in 1967.

 and most of the concerts, but he returned in 1996 for the band's 30th anniversary swan songs as a quartet—Justus

-, the only Monkees album not to feature any outside musicians or songwriters, and its followup TV special Hey, Hey, It's the Monkees
+, the only Monkees album not to feature any outside musicians, songwriters or producers, and its followup TV special Hey, Hey, It's the Monkees

 .
 Since then, Creative Differences